 It is well worthy of being called the most influential factor.
 Why?
 Have you heard about Jim twins separated at birth and reunited at 39, but still lived an identical life?

-Does your physical appearance affect your personality?
+6.2 Effect of your physical appearance on your personality.

 Don’t you look at a personal and get an impression about the nature of the person, which often turns out to be right.
 You sometimes decide to approach a person or not based on his or her physical appearance, don’t you?

 We can distinguish the soft people from not so soft ones by looking at them.
 Your facial features determine your personality too.

 You can assume the effect of following characters on the formation of a personality:

 But, more interestingly, they’re not confined to these listed above.
 You can go to the extent of the shape of eyes, lips, ears, or even color of eyes and even more.

 6.3 Level of intelligence, the brain